ivica3730k/DevIcE-Dev-Board/README.md

 # DevIcE-Development-Board
-All materials for DevIcE Development board,created by Ivica 9A3ICE
+All software materials for DevIcE Development board,created by Ivica 9A3ICE

 IoT development board currently is based on ESP8266,including:
 SMPS power supply